Media & Entertainment (MAE)

 As Needed.

-Students further hone their reporting, interviewing, editing and writing skills across a range of traditional media (print, broadcast and digital) by studying and getting hands-on experience in long-form storytelling.
+Students further hone their reporting, interviewing, editing and writing skills across a range of media through hands-on experience in multimedia storytelling.

 Corequisite: None.

-Registration Information: ART 274 and MAE 230 and MAE 240 highly recommended prerequisites, but may be taken concurrently.
+Registration Information: MAE 230 and MAE 240 and MAE 250 highly recommended prerequisites, but may be taken concurrently.

 MAE 321 Data Journalism & Visualization 3(3-0)